CBIIT/INS-Data/README.md

     ```
     python main.py
     ```
-    - This will run all steps of the workflow and save all output files in file locations defined in `config.py`
+    - This will run all steps of the workflow in order and save all output files in locations defined in `config.py`
-    - **OPTIONAL** - Instead of `main.py`, most modules can be run as independent processes with the following commands:
+    - **OPTIONAL** - Instead of `main.py`, modules can be run as independent processes with the following commands:
         ```
         python modules/gather_program_data.py
         python modules/gather_grant_data.py